 Images enrich and stimulate scholarly work in the humanities, and the study of Latin America is accompanied by a particularly rich imagery of the region and its peoples.
-Drawings, paintings, photographs, as well as mediums such as postage stamps compellingly convey nuanced stories about the region and its cultural, political, social and physical past and present.
+Drawings, paintings, photographs, as well as mediums such as postage stamps, compellingly convey nuanced stories about the region and its cultural, political, social, and physical past and present.
 We estimate that hundreds of thousands of such visuals are held among Latin Americanist scholars in personal collections, often in fragile or obsolete formats such as slides and print photos.

 This initiative has the potential to augment student engagement with Latin American by enabling instructors to incorporate visuals into classroom activities and presentations.
 Products of this project can also enhance the visibility of Latin American studies, providing high quality images for book illustrations, websites, journal covers, and various other uses.

-For examples of Professor Child’s work analyzing thousands of diverse postage stamps from Latin America to decode the messages they convey about the region’s history, culture and politics, click here.
+The initial collection was donated by Jack Child and contains 4,000 of Child's slides, which have now been digitized.
+Read more about Professor Child’s work analyzing thousands of diverse postage stamps from Latin America to decode the messages they convey about the region’s history, culture, and politics.